FREQUENTLY ASKED QUESITONS

 What should my swimmer wear and bring to practice?

 We highly recommend that all swimmers wear a competition suit as detailed in our Team Store.
 Fashion suits bought at department stores are unable to hold up to the chlorine and the demands of the sport.
-Girls usually wear a one piece printed suit and boys typically wear black jammers or jammers with some purple flare.
+Girls usually wear a black, purple or combination one-piece printed suit and boys typically wear black jammers or jammers with some purple flare.
 Bring goggles, a towel, water bottle and label everything.
 A team swim cap is provided for your swimmer at the first meet.

 Which goggles are best?